bharathreddy2103/DevOps-Interview-Questions-Answers/README.md

 # DevOps-Interview-Questions-Answers

-Welcome to the **DevOps Interview Questions and Answers** repository!
+Welcome to the **DevOps Interview Questions and Answers** repository.
 This repository is a one-stop resource to help you prepare for DevOps interviews, enhance your knowledge, and stay updated with the latest trends and technologies in the DevOps ecosystem.

 ## 📖 About This Repository
 This repository is dedicated to providing a comprehensive collection of DevOps-related questions and answers.
 It covers a wide range of topics, including tools, methodologies, and real-world scenarios.
 Whether you are a beginner or an experienced professional, this repository will serve as a valuable resource for interview preparation and skill-building.